oracle-quickstart/oci-confluent/README.md

 # oci-terraform-dse
-[simple](simple) is a Terraform module that will deploy Confluent on OCI.
+[terraform](terraform) contains a Terraform module that will deploy Confluent on OCI.
 It supports both the Community and Commercial versions.
 Instructions on how to use it are below.

 ![](./images/00%20-%20architecture.png)